Bagal (caste): Social structure

 There are four endogamous subdivision of Bagal society namely Ahir Bagal, Khanroal Bagal, Krishna Bagal and Magadha Bagal.
 (Note: According to (Singh 2012)/(Singh 1998), the Bagal community is subdivided into Ahir Gop, Nanda Gop, Akhara Gop, and Krishna Gop.
 In contrast, as per (Chakraborty 2012), they are referred to as Ahir Bagal, Magadha Bagal, Khanroal (Khandait) Bagal, and Krishna Bagal.
 These four groups are predominantly endogamous in nature, with each group asserting its distinct identity.
 In certain instances, their social status may change in accordance with the regional social hierarchy.
 However, it remains uncertain whether these four subdivisions ethnically belong to the same stock.
 It's also worth noting that, apart from the Magadha Bagal and the other three groups found in the undivided Medinipur district, tribal behavior is mostly associated with the Krishna Bagal group.
 The Bagals of Mayurbhanj do not recognize such divisions among themselves.
 Furthermore, there is no comprehensive anthropological report available apart from the Bagals of Midnapore, so the socio-cultural characteristics, social position, and formation history of the community may vary with respect to other regions and groups.)
-The mejor lineages or sept (bansa) of Bagals of Midnapore includes Araikula (Arikuḷa), Banardiha, Bankuar, Buru Bhatua/Buruhatua, Bukria/Bukuria, Chardiha, Danadiha, Deoria (Deoḷia), Gutisukri/Butisukri, Hajombanda, Jetuar/Jegoar, Kurkutia, Manikdiha, Pathcom, Punihasa, Samdia, Sonahatu, Satvia, Sikaria, Tetla with variation in pronunciation and romanization.
+The major lineage clusters or sept (bansa) of Bagals of Midnapore includes Araikula (Arikuḷa), Banardiha, Bankuar, Buru Bhatua/Buruhatua, Bukria/Bukuria, Chardiha, Danadiha, Deoria (Deoḷia), Gutisukri/Butisukri, Hajombanda, Jetuar/Jegoar, Kurkutia, Manikdiha, Pathcom, Punihasa, Samdia, Sonahatu, Satvia, Sikaria, Tetla with variation in pronunciation and romanization.
 (Note: The standard character "ḷ" is used to accurately represent the Bagals vocabulary, which is the voiced retroflex lateral approximant (ɭ), "ळ" and "ଳ" phonemes in the Devanagari and Odia scripts, respectively.
 This sound is variously transcribed as "r", "l", and "d".
 For example, in Odia and Devanagari scripts, "କାଳା" and "काळा" means "buffaloes" in their dialect.
 It is also worth noting that although Devanagari has the phoneme "ळ", it is not commonly used in Hindi languages.
 But it's very much common in Munda and Dravidian language family.
 Additionally, Bengali does not have this sound.
 Instead use "ṛ" voiced retroflex flap (ɽ), "ড়" phonem in Bengali, which becomes the word "কাড়া".)
 Which are named after their ancestral territory, (Note: The lineage name used by Bagal people reflect their historical migration patterns, such as Pathcom from Patkum estate, Sikaria from Sikharbhum—an estate situated around Garh Panchkot, Sonahatu from Sonahatu, Hajombanda/Hajam Banta (modified from Banta Hajam) from Silli, Bankuar from the former Bankura region (or the totem of deer), and Banrdiha, Chardiha, Danadiha, Manikdiha, Samdiha/Samudiha, Purihasa, Tetla, etc. The suffix "dih" is a common element in many of these lineage names, which carries a literal meaning of upland or place of dwelling.
 The term "dihā" denotes the inhabitant of that specific location, and many of their lineage names are derived from Munda languages.
 Most of the regions associated with these lineage names are located in the southeastern part of the Jharkhand state, particularly within the area surrounded by Hundru hill, Ayodhya hill, and the Chandil-Gamharia Hill Range.
 It is worth noting that some of the Bagal people's clan and lineage bear a resemblance to the Bhumijas and Mundas, indicating possible historical ties or shared cultural elements.) any special events or activities of the lineage.
-Again those bigger lineages are subdivided into some sub-lineage as lineage Bankuar subdivided into Baku Bankuar and Harin Bankuar, Pathcom subdivided into Baghamaria Pathcom and Rahe Pathcom, Bukuria subdivided into Bhitar Bukuria and Bahir Bukuria, Banrdiha subdivided into Gora Banrdiha and Kalia Banrdiha, etc. bearing both totemic clan (gotra) like Nag (snake), Sal (sal fish), Kachim (tortoise), Siyal (seal fish), Boni (boni bird), Singai (singai fish), Hans (swan) and non-totemic clan like Kashyapa, Sandilya.
+Again those lineage clusters are composed of operational lineages such as Bankuar cluster comprising Baku Bankuar and Harin Bankuar, Pathcom comprising Baghamaria Pathcom and Rahe Pathcom, Bukuria comprising Bhitar Bukuria and Bahir Bukuria, Banrdiha comprising Gora Banrdiha and Kalia Banrdiha, etc. bearing both totemic clan (gotra) like Nag (snake), Sal (sal fish), Kachim (tortoise), Siyal (seal fish), Boni (boni bird), Singai (singai fish), Hans (swan) and non-totemic clan like Kashyapa, Sandilya.
 Buru Bhatua/ Buruhatua and Deoḷia lineage claim that they were the community level priest (Dehri) of the Bagal society.
 However, within Ahir Bagal and Khanroal (Khandait) Bagal, there is an absence of distinct lineage system; [sic] instead, they associate themselves with totemic clans (gotra).
 Additionally, there is a lack of available information concerning the Magadha Bagal.